kennethd/kennethd.github.io/_posts/2019-04-06-jones-palatines.markdown

 ---
 layout: post
-title:  "Heinrich Winters and the Palatine Immigrants of 1709"
+title:  "Heinrich Winter and the Palatine Immigrants of 1709"
 date:   2019-04-06
 categories: genealogy palatines winters
 ---